bpftrace/bpftrace/docs/reference_guide.md

 and `usym()`, as well as the variables `kstack` and `ustack`, record addresses synchronously, but then do symbol translation asynchronously.

-A selection of these are discussed in the following sections.
+A selection of these is discussed in the following sections.

 ## 2. `printf()`: Printing